Robert L. Devaney

-Robert Luke Devaney (born 1948) is an American mathematician, the Feld Family Professor of Teaching Excellence at Boston University.
+Robert Luke Devaney (1948 – November 16, 2025) was an American mathematician.
+He was the Feld Family Professor of Teaching Excellence at Boston University, and served as the president of the Mathematical Association of America from 2013 to 2015.
 His research involves dynamical systems and fractals.

-Education and career
+Early life and career

-Devaney was born on April 9, 1948, and grew up in Methuen, Massachusetts.
+Devaney was born on April 9, 1948, in Lawrence, Massachusetts.
+He grew up in Methuen, Massachusetts.